 When U-values matter, and when they don’t

 By totting up all the materials used in a particular space, we can calculate the U-value.
 Each material will, for a given thickness and area, give us a value.
-So once each material is accounted for, we can use some fancy maths (if maths is your thing, you can see the exact calculations here) to get the final U-value, which will be in the form of 0.343 W/m²K.
+So once each material is accounted for, we can use some fancy maths (if maths is your thing,) to get the final U-value, which will be in the form of 0.343 W/m²K.
 This means for every degree in temperature difference between the outside and the inside, 0.343 Watts of heat will move through that square meter.

 The lower that number the more heat efficient the space, as it means less heat is needed to keep the space warm.
 So, U-values do matter.